skycoin/cx-website/CONTRIBUTING.md

 ## Markdown content

-Content of the CX website (except for homepage) is generated from Markdown files.
+Content of the CX website is generated from Markdown files.

 These files are stored in [./src/assets/content](./src/assets/content) directory.

 After you create a file, you can access it by going to `http://localhost:4200/<name of the file>`.
 You can also create sub pages by moving the files into directories.

+Content on the homepage is generated from file `home.md`.

 **Examples:**